lhahahaha/card-class/README.md

         d. total random rate = value used for attack method

-    viii. alive (flag to stop attacking when opponent/user has less than 0 HP)
+    vii. alive (flag to stop attacking when opponent/user has less than 0 HP)

-    ix. attack (method to attack opponent and affect opponent HP)
+    viii. attack (method to attack opponent and affect opponent HP)

 3. loading of images rank and type
     i. ranks = I, II, III, IV